-The Thyroflex test is a non-invasive thyroid test which measures brachioradialis reflex speed and the resting metabolic rate.
+The Thyroflex test is a non-invasive thyroid test which measures brachioradialis reflexometry (reflex speed) and resting metabolic rate.

 The Thyroflex test identifies if your thyroid function is under or overactive or within optimal range.

 If you are already taking thyroid medication, the Thyroflex helps to ensure you are on the appropriate thyroid hormone replacement dosage with 98.5% accuracy.

 The connection was made late in the 19th century when doctors studying patients with Hypothyroidism observed that clinically hypothyroid individuals have very slow or absent tendon reflexes.